TheJashShah/Pygame-GUI-Projects/README.md

 # Currency-Converter
 Currency converter in pygame, implementing a top-down menu and up/down scrolling.
 Used py_currency_converter for conversions.(Only 18-20 Currencies are used).

+# Movies-Dashboard
+A Pygame program the displays the poster of Top 250 Movies of all time.
+Uses API, and cache implementation to store api response, image url responses, and MovieCard classes for faster loading time.

 # Notes-App
 A notepad-type application in pygame, with new, open and save file features.
 Copy-paste and settings menu still remaining to be incorporated.